pierrec1/KotlinSample/README.md

 # KotlinSample

-Demo app written in Kotlin using MVP/Clean architecture and Rx
+Demo app written in Kotlin using MVP/Clean architecture, Dagger2 DI and Rx

-Fetches a list of Users using Retrofit, saves and displays them in a list Display selected user name in the search bar when a row is clicked The search bar searches for users in the DB(using Room) All queries done using Rx
+Fetches a list of Users using Retrofit, saves and displays them in a list Display selected user name in the Action bar when a row is clicked (also expanc cell to show email field) The search bar searches for users in the DB (using Room)